Thug from the repository¶

 Indicators of compromise (IoCs)

-Output can be redirected to JSON, SQLite, or raw logs—great for feeding into your SIEM or just hoarding malware like a responsible researcher.
+Output can be directed to JSON, SQLite, or raw logs, suitable for ingestion into a SIEM.

 Cleanup¶